DjangoGirls/tutorial/intro_to_command_line/README.md

     > cd
     C:\Users\olasitarska

 You'll probably see something similiar on your machine.
-Once you open command line you usually start at your user's home directory.
+Once you open the command line you usually start at your user's home directory.

 ---